Pasqualecoder/github-commit-updater/README.md

 - `/cat`: Allows you to view the content of a file in the Git repository.
 - `/setdelay`: Modifies the refresh delay for checking commits.
 - `/ls`: Lists the contents of a specified directory in the Git repository.
+- `/update`: Manually checks for new commits and sends an update message.
+If no new commits are available, it will send a "Last update already sent!" message.
 - `/help`: Displays a help message with a list of available commands.

 ## Troubleshooting